 |I apologize for making you wait.||(gidarisige haeseo jeongmal joesonghamnida)|

 Should I learn Korean for business?

 If you intend to conduct business in South Korea or work for a Korean firm, learning about business in Korean can be very helpful.
-Not only will it help you understand Korean business culture better, but it’s also a sure-fire way to wow all of the bosses, coworkers, and business partners.
+Not only will it help you understand Korean business culture, and even Korean culture itself better, but it’s also a sure-fire way to wow all of the bosses, coworkers, and business partners.

-Learning business Korean will come tremendously handy when you may be communicating with someone whose English isn’t as strong or where much of the conversation around you happens in Korean.
+As you learn Korean, learning business Korean will also come in tremendously handy when you may be communicating with someone whose English isn’t as strong or where much of the conversation around you happens in Korean.
 It will be beneficial to set some time aside for some Korean language learning.

 Well, that’s many words and phrases related to business in Korean that we’ve just learned!
 Although it may seem like a lot and complicated, this is such an important vocabulary if you want to do business in Korea and learn Korean at the same time.

 Through this language learning, building your business relationships will surely take a positive turn.
 Thankfully, after this lesson, you’re one step closer to doing a great job at it!
-If you want to keep learning with us, many more Korean lessons are available on our blog.
+Who knows, you might be able to put up your own company conducting business in South Korea soon enough!
+If you want to keep improving your language skills with us, many more Korean lessons are available on our blog.